jhegemann/OpenCapsule/README.md

 if the simple call without initial values gives no adequate result, you should provide intitial values for the fit parameters.

+## Generated Output
+The essential results are saved to the GLOBAL_OUT_FOLDER.
+Most interesting are the summarized results written to the files "reference.dat" and "sequence.dat".
+Moreover a lot of miscellaneous output is generated including the determined shapes, extracted contours, binary images and general image information, i.e. quantities measured from the binary image.
+The most instructive output is the input image with the determined shape and wrinkle domain overlayed.
+From these images you can immediately judge if the analysis was successful.
+With GNUPLOT_SUPPORT activated you also get all relevant plots as *.eps files.
+Don't worry about the large number of output files.
+They are named intuitively and self explanatory.
+The file "report.html" merges a lot of information into a single file, including all determined values in SI units and images with shapes overlayed.